linjan2/pages-generation/src/shell.md

 ,   " go backwards to previous character `x`

-:g/regex  " search and list results with line numbers (go to line n with :n) :'<,'>!column -t -s ','  " run the command columns on selected text :!stat %                 " use current file name in command

-ctrl+n  " iterate autocompletions in insert mode
+:g/regex  " search and list results with line numbers (go to line n with :n) ctrl+n  " iterate autocompletions in insert mode
 ```